 Here are some examples of prices for various foods and meals, from budget oriented to more expensive:

-Burek – (baked pastries filled with cheese or meat) starting from €1 – €1.5, these are hearty and delicious.
-You MUST try one of these traditional Croatian foods while visiting the country (and most likely more afterwards!)
+Burek – (baked pastries filled with cheese or meat) starting from €1.5, these are hearty and delicious.
+You MUST try one of these traditional Croatian foods while visiting the country (and most likely more afterward!)
 You will fall in love with them – I sure did!

-Soparnik – these cost around 1.5 Euro a piece.
+Soparnik – these also cost around 1.5 Euro a piece.
 Soparnik is a thin double-crust pizza filled with spinach or blitva (chard) that is tasty and always leaves you buying a second.

-Pizza – prices range from €1.5 for a slice to €7 and more for an entire pizza.
-Prices vary depending on the type you choose, more expensive options being available.
+Pizza – prices range from €2 for a slice to €8 and more for an entire pie.
+Prices vary depending on the type you choose, with more expensive options being available.
 There are also really good ones to be had at the Italian pizzerias.

 Viska pogaca, a type of pie from the island of Vis with anchovies, onion and tomato for approx €2.
 Another must try Croatian delicacy!